Or Emet: History

 The congregation was founded in the early 1980s in Minneapolis by Dr. Harold Londer and Dr. Larry Garfin.
 Dr. Londer, Minneapolis oncologist, had heard a lecture on Humanistic Judaism at the First Unitarian Society in Minneapolis by Humanistic Judaism founder Rabbi Sherwin Wine.
-Dr. Londer saw Humanistic Judaism as the movement that could provide Jewish community for secular Jews and chose to establish a Humanistic Judaism congregation in Minnesota.
-Or Emet began when Drs.
-Londer and Garfin gathered like-minded secular Jewish friends to meet in various homes.
+Londer saw Humanistic Judaism as the movement that could provide Jewish community for secular Jews and chose to establish a Humanistic Judaism congregation in Minnesota.
+Or Emet began when Londer and Garfin gathered like-minded secular Jewish friends to meet in various homes.